-The Karoq’s cabin might not be particularly exciting to look at but it feels sturdy and even entry-level cars get a slick 8.0-inch touchscreen infotainment system as standard
+The Karoq’s cabin might not be particularly exciting to look at but it feels sturdy and all models get a slick 8-inch touchscreen infotainment system as standard

 The Karoq’s interior might be on the plain side, but it’s impressively well-made, and even the most basic model gets a handsome 8-inch touchscreen which does add a certain air of classiness.

 The dashboard layout is simple and logical, and if it’s not quite as stylish as what you’d find in the newer Octavia hatchback, it does at least get expensive looking plastics and trim up top (even if you can find cheaper ones lower down).

 There’s a nice use of chrome trim to liven things up a bit, and items such as the well-damped glovebox lid add to the sensation of quality.

 SE versions get chrome trims for the door handles and the air vents, which looks nice, and while the standard seat upholstery is of a high quality (and looks like it should be pretty stain-resistant — important if you’re carrying kids around) it is worth considering a pricier SE L model which gets a nicer, suede-effect trim.

 Actually, that suede-effect microfibre is rather more appealing than the standard-fit leather of the Edition version of the Karoq, even if the leather would be much easier to keep clean.
 If you’re going for an Edition Karoq, you’ll also get ‘puddle’ lights in the door mirrors, which should help you to avoid an occasional wet foot when getting in and out.
 There’s also ambient lighting, which looks rather welcoming on night drives.

 Fancy a sporty Karoq?
 Well then, go for the Sportline version, which gets dark exterior trim and badging, high-back bucket seats in the front, aluminium pedals, and a leather-wrapped steering wheel.